vsingh1998/NNTI_CV_project/README.md

 # NNTI computer vision project
-Name:
+Name: Vikram Singh
-MatrikelNummer:
+MatrikelNummer: 7023552
-Email:
+Email: visi00003@stud.uni-saarland.de

-Name:
+Name: Zeba Karin Ahmad
-MatrikelNummer:
+MatrikelNummer: 7023017
-Email:
+Email: zeah00001@stud.uni-saarland.de

 Submit the project report with this repository.
 Please go through the project instructions given in the pdf file project-instructions.pdf along with this repository.
 If you submit a